devhawk/blog-posts/Posts/20051007-0009-the-irrelevant-semantics-of-compiled-xaml/json-content.md

 execution environment, unless you’re the one building those translation tools.

-**UPDATE** – I had one other thought on all this.
+**Update**: I had one other thought on all this.
 It’s interesting that computing power (CPU + IO bandwidth) have improved to a point where the performance of interpreting BAML at runtime is as fast than executing XAML compiled to IL directly.
 I certainly wouldn’t have assumed that.